Azure/azure-devtestlab/samples/ClassroomLabs/Module/Library/HowTo.md

 ## Browse all the functions in the library

-As a quick way to see which DevTestLabs capabilities are supported, type the following command in the console.
+As a quick way to see which Azure Lab Services capabilities are supported, type the following command in the console.

 ```powershell
 Get-Command -Module Az.AzureLabs